What is pneumococcal disease?

 - Have HIV/AIDS

-- Have other diseases that affect the immune system, such as diabetes or cancer
+- Have other diseases that affect the immune system, such as diabetes, cancer, or liver disease

 - Take medicines that affect the immune system, such as chemotherapy or steroids